Gorak35/first_app/README.markdown

     end
   end

-The result will be a message in your log file along the lines of:

-  Mon Oct 08 14:22:29 +1000 2007 Destroyed Weblog ID #1!
+The result will be a message in your log file along the lines of Mon Oct 08 14:22:29 +1000 2007 Destroyed Weblog ID #1!

 More information on how to use the logger is at http://www.ruby-doc.org/core/